TUNING VI: Electronic tunersEntire Contents Copyright © 2023 CBH

 Fear of tuning commonly enters peoples’ minds when they are considering owning an instrument.
 But if the weather is stable, a good harpsichord will stay in acceptable tune a surprisingly long time.
 Even this can be prolonged if you adopt the attitude of most violinists or guitarists, who quickly check the tuning of their instrument each time before playing, and make any necessary adjustments on the spot.
 Tuning a harpsichord is much more akin to these string instruments, and doesn’t require perfect pitch, nor the full time training for one year undertaken by modern piano tuners.
 It’s a task quite within reach of the average owner, although like playing a simple piece, it does require a little practice.

-If you must play in equal temperament, you can use an electronic tuner to help you divide the notes of the scale.
-These vary from the most simple, through various meter and digital versions to the only model we now stock, the Korg OT-120, a sensitive tuner with eight popular historic temperaments built in and an array of professional features.
-All the various early Korg models we have stocked over the years are shown on the Previous Korg Tuners page, and you should feel free to contact us if you require an up-to-date replacement, service, parts, advice or instruction manuals for any of those Korg models.
+If you must play in equal temperament, you can use an electronic tuner or an app to help you divide the notes of the scale.
+All the various Korg models we have stocked over the years are shown on the Previous Korg Tuners page.

 Because they aren’t as discerning at the extremes of the compass and do not adjust for the tricks the human ear plays on the brain, you’ll probably get the best results with the less sophisticated tuners if you use them just to set the bearings for an octave in the middle of the keyboard, and then tune down and up in octaves by ear.
 After all, we listen to the music with our ears, not with electronic boxes (boffins excepted).